lenwood/Exploratory-Data-Analysis/README.md

 Exploratory-Data-Analysis
 =========================

-files from my work in the Coursera class
+This is my homework for Project 2 in the Coursera class [Exploratory Data Analysis](https://www.coursera.org/course/exdata).
+I've included several plots, as well as the code to complete them.